This Is England '90: Winter

 While Lol and Woody plan their wedding, Milky plans revenge against Combo who is now about to start his first day working at a local community centre.
 Harvey catches Kelly smoking heroin in his bathroom and instructs her to leave immediately.
 When Gadget finds out he has a blazing row with Harvey before leaving to find Kelly.

 Shaun has started his photography course at college, making use of his new camera bought by his mother and Mr. Sandhu.
 He and fellow photography student Juliette begin an assignment together.
-While out taking photographs, the pair meet a distressed Gadget as he looks for Kelly.
-Shaun joins Gadget in the search.
+While out taking photographs, the pair meet a distressed Gadget as he looks for Kelly, with Shaun joining Gadget in the search.
 They eventually find her in an isolated spot where her father's ashes were scattered.
-Both offer to find her a place to stay, but she refuses their help, mocks Gadget's pity and leaves with a man friend who is unknown to Shaun and Gadget, and who Kelly is later seen living with.
+Both offer to find her a place to stay, but she refuses their help, mocks Gadget's pity, and leaves with a friend who Shaun and Gadget do not know.
+Kelly is later seen living with him and others in a run-down drug den.

-Combo enjoys his first day at work at the community centre.
-After saying he is going out for lunch, he is surprised by Milky waiting outside, wanting to go for a cup of tea and a talk "man to man" about the racist attack that Combo launched on him seven years ago that left him clinging to life.
-During a long drive into the countryside, anxious that several cafés have been left behind, Combo becomes suspicious.

-Sitting in a cafe, Combo tells Milky he was a coward for what he did, and that he was secretly jealous of the love Milky had from his family.
-Milky's relative, Rudy (played by Vauxhall Jermaine), arrives with other family members and it soon transpires that promises were made to avenge the attack.
-Combo apologises to Milky again, saying he hopes Milky will one day forgive him.
-He is then ushered into the back of a van.
-At some disused dockside buildings, Combo is handed over to two white men.
-Crying and screaming he is dragged away.
+Combo enjoys his first day at work at a community centre.
+After going out for lunch, he is surprised to find Milky waiting outside, wanting to go for a cup of tea and talk about the racist attack that Combo launched on him seven years ago.
+As Milky drives himself and Combo through the countryside, the long drive causes Combo to become suspicious.
+Sitting in a cafe, Combo apologises to Milky and admits that he was jealous of Milky's happy and loving upbringing.
+Milky's relative, Rudy, then arrives with other family members, with Milky revealing that his family had sworn revenge for the beating Combo subjected him to.
+Accepting his fate, Combo says he hopes Milky will one day forgive him, before being ushered into the back of a van and driven to some disused dockside buildings.
+Combo is handed over to two white men, struggling and screaming for help as he is dragged away.
 He is not seen again.

-Two months later, at the reception after Woody and Lol's church wedding ceremony, Smell, who is with her boyfriend Harrison, tries to create a scene after meeting Shaun's new girlfriend, Juliette, whom she describes as a "hot mess".
-Her angry behaviour mirrors Shaun's reaction to his meeting with Harrison at the disco.
-'Missing' Kelly is then seen sitting by herself in a room in a run down drugs-den.

-During a quiet interlude from the wedding festivities, when alone in the snooker room of the working men's club, Lol asks Milky if he has seen or heard from Combo.
-He evades the questions, reacting in a non-committal way, rather uneasily.
-Lol has noticed that Milky is subdued and not quite himself, and is suspicious that Milky was involved in the disappearance.
+Two months later, Woody and Lol finally get married at the local church.
+At the reception, Smell, who is with her boyfriend Harrison, tries to create a scene after talking to Shaun and Juliette who is now Shaun's girlfriend.
+Her angry behaviour mirrors Shaun's reaction to meeting Harrison at the disco earlier in the year.
+When alone in the snooker room, Lol asks Milky if he has seen or heard from Combo.
+He acts uneasy and evades the questions, with Lol remarking that Milky has not been himself and suspects that Milky was involved in Combo's disappearance.